The Dublin, Ohio, native is a two-time Ohio state high school champion

-Donnie Darr became just the 10th head coach in the 89-year history of the Ohio State men's golf program when he was hired in June 2009.
-In his three years with the Scarlet and Gray, Darr has compiled a 261-176-4 record and has led the team to successful showings at the NCAA Regional and NCAA Championship tournaments.
+Donnie Darr became the 10th head coach in the 89-year history of the Ohio State men's golf program when he was hired in June 2009.
+In his four years with the Scarlet and Gray, Darr has compiled a 333-238-7 record and has led the team to successful showings at the NCAA Regional and NCAA Championship tournaments.

 In his second year at the helm of the Buckeye program, Ohio State reached its first NCAA tournament under Darr and made its 31st appearance overall following a fourth-place finish at the NCAA West Regional.
 A sixth-place finish in stroke play secured a spot in the match play portion of the championship for the Scarlet and Gray.
 The Buckeyes fell to host Oklahoma State in the first round, 1-3-1.
 Ohio State posted a 121-50-0 tournament record on the season and captured first in two tournaments (Marshall Invitational, FAU Spring Break Championship).